 Health and Safety is an integral part of the proper management of all the undertakings over which the Society has control.
-The Society promotes safe practices and continuous improvement through a Health and Safety Group, and Regional Health and Safety Forums on which all parts of the group are represented.
-Contour Property Services is committed to ensuring:
+The Society promotes safe practices and continuous improvement through a range of measures and is committed to ensuring:

-- The health, safety and welfare of all our customers, leaseholders, colleagues, contractors and third parties involved in the operations of the Society. - The safety of the general public who use or have access to premises or sites under its control. - The way in which it operates contributes to the wellbeing of the community at large.
+- The health, safety and welfare of all our customers, leaseholders, colleagues, contractors and third parties involved in the operations of the Society. - The safety of the general public who use or have access to premises or sites under its control.

-As part of ensuring the health and safety of our tenants the Society has spent £1.6m to complete the Quadrant cladding remediation works across 2021/22 and 2022/23.
+Our commitment to health and safety is demonstrated by the cladding remediation work completed at the Quadrant across 2022-23 and 2023-24.
 A successful application for government grant was made for the full amount of these works.